kuwarkapur/Tinkering-With-LLMs/AnythingSummarized/README.md

 5. The summarized content will be presented in a visually appealing card-like container, making it easy to read and understand.

 ## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.

+## Contact
+For any questions or feedback, feel free to reach out: [kuwarkapur@gmail.com](mailto:kuwarkapur@gmail.com).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.